pesto-students/challenges-DesmondM/js-exercises/flip-args/README.md

 ### **What test cases can you add to the test file?**

 *Add the relevant test-cases in the test file*
+Various data types can be added onto the test casess including object data types

 # Restrictions